InfoCoV/Cro-CoV-Texts/README.md

 # Cro-CoV-Texts
-Sample of texts scrapet from the Croatian online news portals related to COVID-19.
+Sample of texts scraped from the Croatian online news portals related to COVID-19.